 Do you want to help save our endangered species?

 There’s never been a more important time to focus on our wild environments and endangered species.
 Getting hands-on experience as you learn is key to making a difference.
-So whether you are just starting out in environmental management, progressing your knowledge of wildlife, or keen to follow Richard’s example and move into ecological research – at Charles Sturt University you can.
+So whether you are just starting out in environmental management, progressing your knowledge of wildlife, or keen to follow Richard’s example and move into university ecological research – at Charles Sturt University you can.